 To set up the script package locally with your IBackup account, run the below command and follow the instructions.

-Note: While setting up script bundle for first time, users will be asked to enter the service path, which will contain user specific data required to perform operations via script bundle.
+Note: While setting up the script bundle for the first time, users will be asked to enter the service path, which will contain user specific data required to perform operations via script bundle.

 Working with the Scripts

 - Perform backup / express backup / restore operations

 - View progress of backup / express backup /restores /archive cleanup jobs

 - Schedule backup / express backup / archive cleanup job

 - View log files and more

 Login to your IBackup account

 If you are not logged in to your IBackup account while setting up your bundle package, run the below command: